 Q: Is the walk-in E-PASS Service Center open?

 Effective 11/9/2020 the E-PASS Service Center located at 762 S. Goldenrod Road will resume normal hours of operation.

 Q: Will the E-PASS customer service call center remain open?

-Yes, but the E-PASS Customer Call Center has implemented staggered shifts following CDC recommendations and temporarily extended its hours of operation from 7 AM to 11:30 PM, Monday through Friday, and 8 AM to 5:30 PM on Saturday.
+Yes, but the E-PASS Customer Call Center has implemented staggered shifts following CDC recommendations with hours of operation from 7:30 AM to 7:00 PM, Monday through Friday, and 8:00 AM to 4:30 PM on Saturday.

 Customers are strongly encouraged to manage their accounts online or by downloading the new E-PASS app on their mobile device.
 These digital platforms provide all of the E-PASS customer account tools needed.

 Q: Is CFX headquarters open?

 CFX Headquarters remains open to allow essential staff to access the building as needed.
 However, as of March 23, CFX Headquarters closed the building to members of the public until further notice.
 Future Governing Board and other committee meetings will occur virtually – the public will be invited to participate and comment at these meetings.
 Details to follow.

 Q: Are upcoming CFX public information meetings postponed or cancelled?

 CFX is temporarily postponing project public information meetings planned for March and April.
 We will continue to monitor the situation in case further cancellations and postponements become necessary.
 For a full list of meetings status, visit: https://www.cfxway.com/agency-information/administration/meetings/list/.